ksindi/monoreaper/README.md

 git clone git@github.com:ksindi/monoreaper.git && cd monoreaper/
 chmod +x monoreaper.sh
 bash monoreaper.sh user/repo0 user/repo1
-# you can specify branch via `user/repo0/some-branch`.
+# you can specify another default branch via `user/repo0/some-branch`.
 ```

 The above script will create a `monorepo` directory with a README.md file and subdirectores `repo0` and `repo1`.
+Note only the default branches of each repo will be included.

 If you now want to add the monorepo to GitHub: